Sakrecoer/set.hallstrom/privacy-policy.md

 layout: infopages
 sitemap: false
 ---
+# Personal Site
+This site is personal.
+I don't collect your data.

 # Cookies
 I don't use cookies.
 So you don't have to worry about that.
 Simply because:
-- I care about you, why should i track you?
+- Why should i track you?
-- I'd rather have you tell me stuff about yourself, then sneak up on your websurfing patterns to find out.
 - I don't need cookies.

 # Contact information
-When you use the contac form, the information you submitted is stored for a maximum of 30 days.
-Your information will however be added to my contacts.
+When you use the contact form, the information you submitted is stored for a maximum of 30 days on my personal server.
+Your information will however be added to my personal contacts.

 You can at anytime ask me to remove you from my personal contacts.
 By sending an email to set+gdpr@hallstrom.ch